Church Hospitality Ministry: How to Welcome & Engage Visitors

 If your church hosts an annual leadership retreat, allow the hospitality ministry to host a session.
 This is a great way to engage other ministries and promote the one-team concept.

 Quarterly workshops help boost the church hospitality ministry performance.
-You keep volunteers engaged and thinking about the latest advancements in ministry.
+It keeps volunteers engaged and thinking about the latest advancements in ministry.
 It’s also essential to stay in touch with ministry volunteers to ensure they are still committed to the ministry and its goals.

 The workshops are hosted by community partners or volunteers wanting to share new concepts.
 Consider implementing a requirement that volunteers attend a minimum of two workshops a year.

 When your church leadership reassesses the quality of a minister, it is no different than your manager assessing the work being performed at a place of employment.
-It’s vital to always inspect what you expect.
+It’s vital to know what to expect.

 The church hospitality committee set guidelines for the various ministries during the hospitality planning phase.
 Periodically, they should measure or survey the performance of the ministries.